 Dawes’ Passwords (HUB Records) was produced by Jonathan Wilson (Lucinda Williams, Shooter Jennings).
-This album veered more toward indie/pop production styles than their previous album, while lyrically it covered some of the heaviest landscapes of the human heart.
-Rhythm section Wylie Gelber and Griffin Goldsmith maintain a deeply solid low end; while Trevor Menear and Taylor Goldsmith trade off on guitarwork, with Lee Pardini on keys.
+This album veered more toward indie/pop production styles than their previous albums, while lyrically it covered some of the heaviest landscapes of the human heart.
+Rhythm section Wylie Gelber and Griffin Goldsmith maintain a deeply solid low end; while Dawes, Trevor Menear and Taylor Goldsmith trade off on guitarwork, with Lee Pardini on keys.
 There are multiple string arrangements here too.

 With Taylor Goldsmith’s vocals bouncing light as a feather over the heaviest rock intro you can imagine, he addresses modern paranoia and “I know all of my exits, I’m always planning my escape,” in the opener “Living in the Future.”
 “I’m always looking over my shoulder, not knowing what I’m looking for,” is both literally relevant (in this era of constant surveillance, and more macabre, mass shootings) and figuratively.
 “Time Flies Either Way” is another modern commentary with “I confused a sense of purpose with grabbing the future by the throat.”